Taste & Quality

 Fossil, Oregon

-Tucked in the shadow of Oregon’s famous Painted Hills, seven families with ranching resumés that span multiple generations got together and founded Painted Hills Natural Beef.
+Tucked in the shadow of Oregon’s famous Painted Hills, seven families with ranching resumés that span generations got together and founded Painted Hills Natural Beef.
 The goal?
-Raise the best tasting beef they could.
+Raise the best-tasting beef they could.
 The big rule?
-It has to be all-natural.
+It must be all-natural.

 They didn’t stop there.
-Not only has Painted Hills succeeded in producing some top‑notch steakhouse‑worthy cuts, they’ve done so without the use of added hormones or antibiotics, and kept their cattle on a 100% vegetarian diet.
+Not only has Painted Hills succeeded in producing some top notch steakhouse worthy cuts, but they’ve also done so without the use of added hormones or antibiotics, all while keeping their cattle on a 100% vegetarian diet.

 Superior Farms